Flutec Cream

 Q. What is Flutec Cream?
 What is it used for?

 Flutec Cream belongs to a group of medicines called steroids, also known as corticosteroids.
 Flutec Cream is used to treat various allergic skin conditions such as eczema and atopic dermatitis.
-Flutec Cream effectively reduces symptoms associated with such conditions such as swelling, itching and redness.
+Flutec Cream effectively reduces symptoms associated with such conditions, such as swelling, itching, and redness.

 Show More

-Content on this page was last updated on 29 November, 2023, by Dr. Varun Gupta (MD Pharmacology)
+Content on this page was last updated on 14 January, 2026, by Dr. Mekhala Chandra (MD, MBBS)